mrjjwright/NoSQLite/README.md

 Global Query Params
 -----------------------

-* __db__ (optional) - All requests by default will be executed against the db passed into NoSQLite when it is created.
-If the param `db` is supplied then NoSQLite will invoke a method against the named sqlite file using the delegate to resolve the path name to the file (see delegate documentation below).

 * __table__ - The table name in SQLite.
 The NoSQLite API is oriented around one table per object, so you will always be dealing with one table.

 * __method__ - The method on NoSQLite to call.
 One of `find`, `save`, `find_or_save_all`,  `push` or `pull`.